mendix/docs/content/developerportal/deploy/run-mendix-on-kubernetes.md

 ## 1 Introduction

-This how-to describes what is needed to deploy your Mendix app to [Kubernetes](https://kubernetes.io/) following Mendix best practices.
+This how-to describes what is needed to deploy your Mendix app to [Kubernetes](https://kubernetes.io/).
 Kubernetes is the standard Docker orchestration platform supported by Mendix.
+If possible, we suggest you use [Mendix for Private Cloud](private-cloud) to deploy Mendix apps to Kubernetes as this provides you with integration with the Developer Portal and takes away some of the heavy lifting.
 For details on supported version of Kubernetes see [Mendix System Requirements](/refguide/system-requirements).

+{{% alert type="warning" %}}
+Do not use these instructions if you are using Mendix for Private Cloud — many of the steps here are not needed.
+For deploying using Mendix for Private Cloud, follow the instructions in the [Mendix for Private Cloud](private-cloud) documentation.
+{{% /alert %}}

 A Mendix application needs, as a minimum, a database to run.
 In this example you provision a PostgreSQL database within the Kubernetes cluster.
 In production scenarios, the database is usually provided as a service by the cloud provider, like AWS RDS or Azure SQL.
 For supported databases see [Mendix System Requirements](/refguide/system-requirements).